AcademySoftwareFoundation/rez/docs/source/package_definition.rst

 .. py:attribute:: tests
    :type: dict[str, str | dict]

-   This is a dict of tests that can be run on the package using the rez-test* tool.
+   This is a dict of tests that can be run on the package using the :ref:`rez-test` tool.

    If a test entry is a string or list of strings, this is interpreted as the command to run.
 Command strings will expand any references to package attributes, such as ``{root}``.